failure-driven/blog/content/post/rewrite-git-commit-message-and-author.md

 new changes.
 In this case we would make and exception for peoples well being and our stats of the number of actual authors on our combined project.

-We thank the inspiration of our 3rd commiter in our project **isikyus** who wanted to be anonymised and brought our attention to (Article coming soon :).
+We thank the inspiration of our 3rd committer in our project **isikyus**, blog coming soon, who wanted to be anonymised and brought our attention to:

 > **[GitHub username]@users.noreply.github.com**